 How to Submit Comments to the Vision Initiative

 Physicians and other stakeholders are encouraged to share feedback about the Vision Initiative.
-Submit comments via this online form and sign up for the Vision Initiative’s free monthly e-newsletter here.
+Submit comments via this online form and sign up for the Vision Initiative’s free e-newsletter here.

 PAMED is committed to and will continue to advocate for practical, evidence-based, and affordable life-long learning.
 We will continue to share updates concerning the MOC reform initiative via our website, weekly Dose email newsletter, and social media.
 Get PAMED’s MOC news online at www.pamedsoc.org/moc.